What Does it Mean to Study Web Development?

 Web Development Career Trends

 Web developers, like most computer specialists, are scattered throughout every segment of the U.S. economic scene.
-However, the greatest concentration is in retail business, especially market segments that rely on a strong online presence.
+However, one of the more prominent industries is in retail business, especially market segments that rely on a strong online presence.
 These businesses require a great expertise in designing pages that are easily navigable for the customer.

 Also, as in other computer-based careers, the job market is growing faster than the national average and is expected to continue for the next several years.
-Computer skills remain among the better-paying positions, especially for recent graduates.
-Top Web developers, who combine creativity with technical know-how, can command salaries high above the average computer professional.
+Computer skills also remain among the better-paying positions, especially for recent graduates.
+Particularly experienced Web developers may be able to earn salaries high above the average computer professional.